FranklyCai/nginx-debugger/README.en.md

 You can refer to the following configuration to enable support for upstream_uri and matched_locations in access.log (for reference only; you can configure as needed):

 ![配置](assets/configuration.png)

+## Technical Details

+NGINX Debugger is a recreation based on NGINX's latest version 🏷️[1.27.2](https://github.com/nginx/nginx/commit/e24f7ccc161f1a2a759eb27263ec9af4fc7c8e96): it adds an array property `ngx_array_t *matched_locations` to the `ngx_http_request_s` structure to store the process of NGINX matching location; it also registers two variables in `ngx_http_upstream.c` — upstream_uri and matched_locations, allowing us to obtain NGINX's <i>complete upstream address</i> and the <i>complete matching process of location</i> in <i>access.log</i> via `$upstream_uri` and `$matched_locations`. <b>Besides that, the code hasn't been changed at all, and the overall framework remains the same. </b>Therefore, you don't have to worry about any changes in NGINX's working mode, nor about the authenticity and accuracy of the variable values, because they are just simple concatenations and mappings of NGINX's internal variables.

 ## Comparison with Other Tools